writethedocs/www/docs/guide/contributing.rst

 * Ensure your content is of interest to a general audience.
 * Avoid advocacy and plugs about your favorite toolchain, even if it's open source.
 * Present specific use cases, how problems were solved, and what worked or didn't work well.
-* Consider to first `create a GitHub issue <https://github.com/writethedocs/www/issues>` or contact one of the guide editors at guide@writethedocs.org.
+* Consider to first `Submit an issue`_ or contact one of the guide editors at guide@writethedocs.org.

 Keep content focused on general principles and best practices instead of arguing over minor points at the expense of major principles of clarity and communication.
 Avoid preferential